 N-methyl-D-aspartate (NMDA) Receptor Antagonist (Memantine)

 Memantine (Namenda) is approved for treatment of moderate-to-severe AD.
 (It does not appear to be effective for mild AD.
 Cholinesterase inhibitors are used to treat mild-to-moderate stages of the disease.)
-By blocking NMDA receptors, memantine protects against the overstimulation of glutamate, an amino acid that excites nerves and, in excess, is a powerful nerve-cell killer.
+By blocking NMDA receptors, memantine protects against overstimulation by glutamate, an amino acid that excites nerves and that, in excess, is a powerful nerve-cell killer.